ATNoG/rigourous-devprivops-docs/content/usage/analyse.md

 ## Parameters

-- `user`: The username for authentication
+- `user`: The username for the triple store
-- `pass`: The password for authentication
+- `pass`: The password for the triple store
 - `ip`: The triple store's IP
 - `port`: The triple store's port
-- `dataset`: The dataset within the triple store to use
+- `dataset`: The dataset within the triple store to use.
+It will be cleaned before and after execution

 ### Optional flags

 - `--report-endpoint`: The HTTP endpoint to send the report to after the processing.
-If none is specified, it is not sent
+If none is specified, the report is not sent anywhere
 - `--pipeline`: Whether to format the output for pipeline usage, that is, with date and time of execution and no colors.
 - `--global-dir`: The path to the global directory.
 By default it is `/etc/devprivops`
 - `--local-dir`: The path to the local directory.
 By default it is `.devprivops`